vsrinivas/fuchsia/docs/ipc-design/mbmq-model.md

 *   MBO: message buffer object
 *   CMH: callee MBO holder

-A channel endpoint is something that you can send messages to.
-A channel may be redirected to a MsgQueue so that when a message is sent to the channel, the message is enqueued onto the MsgQueue.
+A MsgQueue is a queue of messages, or to be more exact, a queue of MBOs.
+A MsgQueue may be set as the destination for a channel endpoint, so that when a message is sent to the endpoint, it is enqueued onto the MsgQueue.
+Furthermore, one MsgQueue may be set as the destination for multiple channels.
+MsgQueues are a replacement for Zircon ports.

-A MsgQueue is a queue of messages, potentially from multiple sources -- a MsgQueue may be set as the destination for multiple channels.
+A channel consists of a pair of channel endpoints.
+The destination MsgQueue for an endpoint can be set using the opposite endpoint of the pair.
+So, for a pair of endpoints A and B, calling `zx_object_set_msgqueue()` on endpoint B sets the MsgQueue that messages sent to endpoint A will be enqueued on.

 MBOs have multiple roles: